saona-raimundo/saona-raimundo.github.io/_posts/2022-12-21-UI development in Rust.md

 #### Basic forms

 Forms refers to a complex request that is designed to be filled by a user in various steps.
+Basically, a request builder.
-Some examples of common UI elements for forms are user input, drop-down menu, etc.
+Some examples of common UI elements for forms are:

-This is interaction is inherently about constructing a next request and are used when something is "in-progress".
-As opposed to the request-response model, there is no or partial response and the application is asking the user for more information.

-There is a real problem to consider when adding interaction: user expectations.
+- text input
+- drop-down menu
+- multi-choice selector
+- ranges

+As opposed to the "immediate" request-response model, filling forms can (and should) be guided by the application.
+Some guidance provided are:
+- early verification of fields
+- suggestions and tips

+I think the main issue with interactions are user expectations.
 Let me ask you:
 - What if your program is taking too long to finish?
 	- Do you report back saying "working"?